-Of the millions of visitors that make their way to Southern Utah each year, many are headed to the region’s popular national parks.
+Of the millions of visitors that make their way to Southern Utah each year, many are headed to the region’s popular national parks or looking for exciting ways to explore Southern Utah beyond hiking.

 While Zion, Bryce Canyon, and the rest of the Mighty 5 are bucket list-worthy, they are far from the only attractions that Southern Utah has to offer.
+There are tons of things to do and lots of options for visitors in La Verkin and the surrounding towns.
 Keep reading to learn a few of the top things to do near La Verkin, Utah.

 Pioneer Park